 About a kilometre inland from Gaios, a small country road winds its way through the old village of Velianitatika and after a further 500 metres, ends at one of the most beautiful locations above the west coast – the hamlet of Galazio.
 A natural and peaceful landscape of olive groves set on hillside terraces, peppered with tall cypress trees and majestic umbrella pines.

 Half way along the track from Velianitatika to Galazio, Petrino Spiti (The Stone House) hides away in terraced gardens, surrounded by olive groves.

 The large gardens and stone terraces surrounding the house provide many areas to find sun and shade and to enjoy peaceful seclusion.

 For keen walkers, the hamlets around Galazio have many ancient goat paths crossing a wild landscape of valleys and hillsides above the west coast.
 Weathered olive groves, enclosed by lopsided dry stone walls, hide the occasional house and church – here there is only the sound of cicadas.

 Private swimming pool 9 x 3 metres & depth 1.0 - 1.60 metres

 Location: car hire recommended.
 Shops, tavernas & boat hire of Gaios are 1.8 kilometres.
 Avlaki beach is a 5 minute drive or a 20 minute walk.
 The two tavernas of Velianitatika are a 10 minute walk.

-Accommodation: ground floor of an open-plan sitting room (WiFi/TV), dining area and kitchen (dishwasher/microwave); one double bedroom; bathroom with shower; utility room with washing machine.
+Ground floor of an open-plan sitting room, dining area and kitchen; one double bedroom; bathroom with shower; utility/laundry room.
 First floor of 4 double bedrooms (one with en suite shower room); bathroom with shower.
-Air-con throughout.
-Mosquito screens on all windows.
-Hairdryers.
-Pool towels provided.